 Because it was thought that her body structure was not suited for ballet, Allen was denied entry.
 This prejudice discouraged many African-American dancers from dance.
 Frustrated, she decided to focus mainly on her academics.

-Later, Allen studied at the noteworthy HB Studio in New York City similar to a number of other notable theater, television and film artists.
+Later, Allen studied at the noteworthy HB Studio in New York City, similar to a number of other notable theater, television and film artists.
 Pursuing her passion paid off.
-She may be best known for her work as the dance teacher “Lydia Grant” on the 1982 musical-drama television series “Fame,” Today, however, people may be more familiar with her for portraying “Catherine Fox” on “Grey’s Anatomy.”
+She may be best known for her work as the dance teacher “Lydia Grant” on the 1982 musical-drama television series “Fame,” Today.
+However, people may be more familiar with her for portraying “Catherine Fox” on “Grey’s Anatomy.”

 Allen has been nominated and the winner of numerous awards dating back to her first Tony Award nomination in 1980 for her appearance in the role of Anita in the Broadway revival of “West Side Story.”
 During that same year, that portrayal won her a Drama Desk Award.

-Allen was also lead choreographer for the film and television series of “Fame,” winning two Emmy Awards and one Golden Globe Award.
+Allen was also the lead choreographer for the film and television series “Fame,” winning two Emmy Awards and one Golden Globe Award.
 In 2001, Allen achieved a lifelong dream by opening the Debbie Allen Dance Academy in Los Angeles.

-Her academy offers a comprehensive curriculum for boys and girls in all the major dance techniques including classical ballet, modern, African, jazz, and hip-hop.
-Also, special workshops are held for concentration in the Peking Opera, martial arts dance techniques, flamenco, salsa and tap.
+Her academy offers a comprehensive curriculum for boys and girls in all the major dance techniques, including classical ballet, modern, African, jazz, and hip-hop.
+Also, special workshops are held for concentration in the Peking Opera, martial arts dance techniques, flamenco, salsa, and tap.